Temporary workers step up to meet the increased need

 “I think that everyone should take time to get familiar with the ways that people help other people in their communities,” he expressed.

-Before he came to Ozarks Food Harvest, Mark was a substitute teacher at a variety of schools and cello player in the Springfield Symphony.
+Before they came to Ozarks Food Harvest, Em was a substitute teacher at a variety of schools and cello player in the Springfield Symphony.

-When school and the symphony season were cancelled for the rest of the year, Mark began searching for a new job.
+When school and the symphony season were canceled for the rest of the year, Em began searching for a new job.

-As an educator, Mark saw how children were affected by food insecurity on a daily basis.
-He often noticed children taking home Weekend Backpack food bags, but at the time, he had no idea where the bags came from.
+As an educator, Em saw how children were affected by food insecurity on a daily basis.
+They often noticed children taking home Weekend Backpack food bags, but at the time had no idea where the bags came from.

 “It’s like connecting the dots to come work here.
-There were so many kids who got the food bags and got free or reduced lunch, and I always wondered where the food came from.”
+There were so many kids who got the food bags and got free or reduced lunch, and I always wondered where the food came from,” they said.

-Now, Mark spends his days sorting and packing food—and assembling Weekend Backpack food bags—for families struggling to make ends meet.
-Mark also enjoys packing Senior Food boxes.
+Now, Em spends their days sorting and packing food—and assembling Weekend Backpack food bags—for families struggling to make ends meet.
+Em also enjoys packing Senior Food boxes.

-Mark says he’s learned a lot about how a food bank can help people in need during his time at Ozarks Food Harvest.
+Em says they’ve learned a lot about how a food bank can help people in need during their time at Ozarks Food Harvest.

-We are incredibly grateful for the work of Jason, Mark and our other temporary employees.
-In the past six weeks, they have worked more than 5,000 and sorted hundreds of thousands of pounds of food for families in need.
+We are incredibly grateful for the work of Jason, Em and our other temporary employees.
+In the past six weeks, they have worked more than 5,000 hours and sorted hundreds of thousands of pounds of food for families in need.
 Together, we are Transforming Hunger into Hope!

 Click here to learn more about our COVID-19 response.